🌲 Front Range Plant FinderPlant finder

 Ajuga reptans

 Carpet bugle (Ajuga reptans) is a groundcover suited to the Colorado Front Range.
-It matures to about 4–8 in tall and 12–24 in wide, needs medium water, and prefers part to shade.
+It matures to about 4–8 in tall and 12–24 in wide, needs medium water, and prefers partial shade to dappled sun to deep shade.
 Shade groundcover with striking foliage colors.
-Likes moisture — not for dry shade.
+Likes moisture, not for dry shade.

 Photos